bibinwithab/Social-media-clone/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to `env-mod`, follow these steps:
+To contribute to `caption-chaos`, follow these steps:

 1. Fork the repository.
 2. Create a branch: `git checkout -b feature/new-feature`.